scieloorg/delorean2isis/README.rst

 delorean2isis
 =============

-Script to get import journals metadata from Journal Manager to ISIS databases.
+Script to import journals metadata from Journal Manager to ISIS databases.

 Requirements